Welcome to the ultimate Guide in understanding how to use the No Contact Rule after a breakup.

 How To Get Your Ex Back With The No Contact Rule

-If you want to use the no contact rule to get your ex back then there are really seven things that you need to grasp,
+Now it’s time to dig in deeper into the subject of using Radio Silence on your ex boyfriend.
+If you want to use the no contact rule to get your ex back then there are really seven key things that you need to grasp.
+They include:

 - Understand how this Radio Silence Principle Works!

 - Figure out how long you should make use of this strategy of not contacting your ex boyfriend

 - Implement this Non Communication Strategy by harnessing a two pronged approach

 - Embark on “The Holy Trinity” during this period of avoiding your ex